 The Center for Sexual Pleasure and Health welcomes volunteers who want to work in a sex-positive environment and help their community.
 Volunteers may choose to arrive at any time of year to work with us.
 We have some “permanent” positions for those who want to help us in an ongoing and involved fashion, and we also have tasks to give drop-ins, or more infrequent and sporadic volunteers.
 There is also the possibility of telecommuting, so do not fret if you do not live in the RI/MA area; you can still contribute and be involved!

 Volunteering is a great experience for anyone interested in helping further a vital community resource, connecting with an amazing, diverse community of sex- positive people from all walks of life, and/or learning about non-profit development, fundraising, library science, sexual education, and more!

 We encourage individuals to bring new ideas to the table and to arrive with a strong interest in collaboration, but we have plenty of things to do if you do not know where to begin.
-If you are looking to become a volunteer, please fill out and submit the application form along with a copy of your resume and two brief writing samples (2-3 pages each).
+If you are looking to become a volunteer, please fill out and submit the application form.
 We will contact you with further details once we receive your application.
 For more information, email email@example.com.

 Volunteering Program Information

 - A Gmail or GoogleApps account (or willingness to create one)

 - Experience with GoogleDocs (or willingness to be trained in how to use them)

 - Work individually and/or in a group (depending on your tasks)